sighupio/furyctl/README.md

 metadata:
   name: # Name of the deployment.
 It can be used by the provisioners as a unique identifier.
 executor: # This is an optional attribute.
 It defines the terraform executor to use along with the backend configuration
-  version: # Optional attribute.
-Terraform version to use.
-Default is latest
   state: # Optional attribute.
 It configures the backend configuration file.
     backend: # Optional attribute.
 It configures the backend to use.
 Default to local
     config: # Optional attribute.
 It configures the configuration of the selected backend configuration.
 It accepts multiple key values.